rcg4u/nerd-delay/README.md

 - **PHP Functions:** Various functions are used to render settings fields, apply optimizations, and handle AJAX requests.

 ## Changelog
+### 1.9.1
+- Fully implemented `.htaccess` optimization functions for better performance and security.

 ### 1.9
 - Added new settings:
   - Disable XML-RPC.